xx-liu-2244/CV_logo_detection/README.md

 * Unbalanced dataset: too many Nike & Adidas
 * The files used for analysis are in OneDrive: https://bocconi-my.sharepoint.com/:f:/g/personal/alessia_lin_studbocconi_it/EslFGa-ZMuNItHzhlJS-7owBlOYlMowfnZ7RTLaiiHdbeA?e=6yHCJq

+[^1]: The purpose of this repository is solely for the final submission of the course of Deep Learning for Computer Vision at Bocconi University.

 # ROBOFLOW